 Make sure that your adviser is a member of the Equity Release Council to ensure you’re receiving honest advice from someone bound by their ethical values.

 How Can I Avoid the Financial Consequences of an Equity Release Plan?

-It’s crucial to explore all different options and understand both benefits and repercussions, so you know what you’re getting into with an equity release plan – this should include understanding how financial consequences like doubled debts or increased interest rates might happen if things do not go well.
+This is crucial in ensuring you know what you’re getting into with an equity release plan – this should include understanding how financial consequences like doubled debts or increased interest rates might happen if things don’t go well.

 What Steps Do I Need to Take if I Want to Avoid Doubling My Debts?